Nunavut Court Circuit Schedule and Adoption: What Families Need to Know

 How the Circuit Schedule Affects Adoption Timelines

 For departmental, private, and step-parent adoptions, the final Adoption Order is issued by the Nunavut Court of Justice.
-That means your adoption cannot be finalized until a judge is physically in your community (or the community where your application was filed) and your case is on the docket.
+That means your adoption cannot be finalized until a court sitting considers your matter and it is on the docket.

 The practical implication: file your complete application package with the NCJ Registry well before the court's scheduled visit.
 The registry needs time to process the filing, serve the required notices, and schedule your matter.
-If you submit your papers the week before the court arrives, you will not be on the docket for that sitting.
+A submission shortly before the court arrives may not leave enough time for that sitting, so confirm the filing deadline with the Registry.

 Check the current court schedule at nunavutcourts.ca under the "Court Schedule" tab.
 The schedule for non-criminal family matters is listed separately from the criminal schedule.
 Your social worker or lawyer can help you identify the relevant sitting for your community.